canonical/ubuntu-boards-documentation/how-to/raspberry-pi.rst

 Limitations
 ===========

-* The libcamera stack is not currently operational on Ubuntu releases before 25.04 (:lp-bug:`2038669`)
+* The libcamera stack is not currently operational on Ubuntu releases before 25.04 (:lp-bug:`2038669`).
+See :doc:`/how-to/rpi-camera.rst` for more information.

 .. _Raspberry Pi: https://www.raspberrypi.com/